Keelhauled/LockOnPlugin/README.md

 ## Installation
 1. Install Illusion Plugin Architecture (IPA)
 2. Throw the files into the Honey Select root folder
-3. Default hotkey is N, unlock by holding the same button for a bit
+3. Default hotkey is N, unlock by holding the same button for a while

 ## Download
 The latest release should always be [here](https://github.com/Keelhauled/LockOnPlugin/releases)

 ## Settings
 Normal settings are in `\UserData\modprefs.ini`
 Target settings are in `\Plugins\TargetSettings\`

 ### Hotkeys